helpscout/zero/README.md

 Usage: zero <command> [--options]

 Commands:
-🛠  build           Builds project with Babel (7)
-📦  bundle          Bundles project into single files with Rollup 😊  contributors    Generates markdown file with all contributors 💅  format          Formats files with Prettier
+🛠  build           Builds project with Babel, Rollup, or TypeScript 📦  bundle          Bundles project into single files with Rollup 😊  contributors    Generates markdown file with all contributors 💅  format          Formats files with Prettier